robaho/httpserver/README.md

 Http2 performance has not been fully optimized - there is room for improvement.

-The http2 version is almost 3x slower than the http1 version.
+The http2 version is about 20% slower than http1.
 I expect this to be the case with most http2 implementations due to the complexity.